garyexplains/speedtestg/FAQ.md

 ## 14. Speed Test G doesn't test RAM management like other speed tests.
 That is true, it doesn't.
 At the moment I have no plans to change that, for philosophical and technical reasons.
 It certainly isn't planned for the Speed Test G 2.0.

-## 15.Shouldn't the taping of the Start button be synchronized somehow (via Bluetooth, at a fixed time, by a laser bouncing off the moon)?
+## 15. Shouldn't the taping of the Start button be synchronized somehow (via Bluetooth, at a fixed time, by a laser bouncing off the moon)?
 No. Each device records the total test time internally from with the Speed Test G app.
 The time reported at the end comes from the app itself, not from an external source, not from the video editing, not from a stopwatch, not from an hourglass.
 The devices can be started weeks apart but the time result is the same.
 The only benefit of synchronization is for the video and the "race" aspect of the video.
 For that, human synchronization is good enough.

+## 16. Does the screen resolution affect the performance?
+If device A has a lower resolution screen, won't it be quicker?
+Is that fair?
+Absolutely.
+And since this is a real-world test and not a theoretical test then that is what we are trying to test.
+If you buy device A, is the GPU powerful enough to handle the display at the native resolution?
+Remember these tests are device tests, not processor (SoC) tests.
+For example, the Pixel 3 completes the test 5 seconds quicker than the Pixel 3 XL.
+Why?
+Because both have the same processor but one has a smaller screen resolution.